-As Accounting Officer, the Principal & CEO has responsibility for reviewing the effectiveness of the system of internal control.
-Their review of the effectiveness of the systems of internal control is informed by:
+As Accounting Officer, the Principal and CEO has responsibility for reviewing the effectiveness of the system of internal control.
+Their review of the effectiveness of the system of internal control is informed by:

-- the work of the internal auditors - the work of senior managers within the College who have responsibility for the development and maintenance of the internal control framework - comments made by the College's financial statements auditors and regularity auditors in their management letter and other reports.
+the work of the internal auditors

+• the work of the executive managers within the College who have responsibility for the development and maintenance of the internal control framework

+• comments made by the College's financial statements auditors, the reporting accountant for regularity assurance, the appointed funding auditors (for colleges subject to funding audit) in their management letters and other reports.

-The Accounting Officer has been advised on the implications of the result of his review of the effectiveness of the system of internal control by the Audit Committee, which oversees the work of the internal auditor, and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised on the implications of the result of their review of the effectiveness of the system of internal control by the Audit Committee, which oversees the work of the internal auditor and other sources of assurance, and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+Some key weaknesses were identified based on the work of the internal and external auditors that need to be addressed going forward within the internal control framework.
+Areas for further improvement include learner records, annual capital programme, progress on prior year findings, in year management accounting and reporting, amongst other areas.
+These recommendations have been accepted by management and actions plans to make improvements have continued into 2024/25.

-The Senior Management Team receives reports setting out key performance and risk indicators, and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
-The Senior Management Team and the Audit Committee also receive regular reports from internal audit, which include recommendations for improvement.
-The Audit Committee's role in this area is confined to a high level review of the arrangements for internal control.
+The senior management team receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
+The senior management team and the Audit Committee also receive regular reports from internal audit and other sources of assurance, which include recommendations for improvement.